Yishun Park: Description

-Developed on an old rubber estate, Yishun Park has a variety of rare Indo-Malayan trees (e.g. Shorea, Kapur, Chengal), tropical fruit trees (e.g. rambutan, durian, guava, starfruit) and numerous bird species.
+Developed on an old rubber estate, Yishun Park has a variety of rare Indo-Malayan trees (e.g. Shorea, Kapur, Chengal), tropical fruit trees (e.g. rambutan, durian, guava, starfruit) and numerous bird species are attracted by the park such as herons, egrets, migratory birds.
 There are also many rubber trees and fallen rubber seeds in the park.

 The park also features an allotment gardening scheme hosted by the National Parks Board.